The Thylacine: The Cryptid We Drove Extinct.

 The survival claim lacks proof.
 Verified Despite thousands of sightings, no body, verified living-animal photograph, or confirmed biological sample of a post-1936 thylacine has ever been produced, and targeted surveys have found nothing [2].

-A de-extinction effort exists
+A serious de-extinction effort is under way

 The competing positions.